-Australia Finally Beats U.S In Women’s Soccer In Historic Tournament Of Nations Win
+Australia Finally Beats The U.S. In Women’s Soccer In Historic Tournament Of Nations Win

-The 2017 Tournament of Nations kicked off on July 27 and featured two matches: Brazil vs. Japan and USA vs. Australia.
+The 2017 Tournament of Nations kicked off on July 27 and featured two matches: Brazil vs. Japan, and the U.S. vs. Australia.
 While team Brazil made the final push to tie Japan before the game ended, Australia did the opposite and held their game until they were victorious.
-The 2017 Tournament of Nations began with a historic mark- Australia has finally beaten the United States in a soccer game.
+The 2017 Tournament of Nations began with a historic mark; Australia has finally beaten the United States in a soccer game.

 Australia’s Tameka Butt gave her country the lead in the 67th minute of the game with a kick that will go down in history.
-Butt’s shot would end up being the goal that send Australia to their first win over the USA in history.
-Australians everywhere celebrated the goal but didn’t know that it would be the winner just yet.
+Butt’s shot would end up being the goal that sent Australia to their first win over the U.S. women’s national team in history.
+Australians everywhere celebrated the goal, but didn’t know that it would be the winner just yet.

 The United States had several opportunities to tie up the game but couldn’t capitalize on a goal.
-Australia kept their defense high and did everything possible to prevent a USA goal to tie the game.
-Team USA was 25-0-2 against Australia’s Matildas prior to historic match and was considered a likely win in their opening match of the Tournament.
+Australia kept their defense high and did everything possible to prevent a U.S. goal to tie the game.
+The U.S. was 25-0-2 against Australia’s Matildas prior to the historic match, and was considered a likely winner in their opening match of the tournament.

-The United States is currently ranked first in the world for their elite women’s soccer team, but the seventh place Australia mustered up enough determination to take their first win over the States.
-Both team USA and team Australia have some of the best goal scorers in the league, but the match turned out to be a game of determination.
-Australia might be ranked seventh currently but this team is looking to continue climbing the scale.
+The United States is currently ranked first in the world for their elite women’s soccer team, but the seventh place Australians mustered up enough determination to take their first win over the U.S. Both the U.S. and Australians have some of the best goal scorers in the league, but the match turned out to be a game of determination.
+Australia might be ranked seventh currently, but this team is looking to continue climbing the scale.

 Aussies are here #ToN2017 #WinningFeeling ????????